Healthy fish make happy fishkeepers, and what better time to take stock of your fishes' wellbeing and health than the start of a New Year?

 3. Create a photographic diary of your aquarium or pond for you to look back on as it evolves.
 There is no better way to see your fishkeeping hobby develop constantly reviewing the fruits of your labour in a series of images.
 And while you are creating these, why not share them with our fishkeeping community in our monthly gallery competition where we showcase the amazing aquatics creations of our visitors and customers.
 You could win a bundle of Microbe Lift goodies to enhance your fishes’ environment even more.

-4. Choose a ‘fish buddy’ you can trust and get them involved with your tank or pond maintenance and fish care on a regular basis, where possible, so that if you are away on holiday or unable to take care of your fish for whatever reason, you can be confident that your fishy friends are going to be well taken care of in your absence.
-By thinking about the care of your fish well before you are likely to be absent, you can be rest assured that they are in good hands while you are away.
+4. Choose a ‘fish buddy’ you can trust and get them involved with your tank or pond maintenance and fish care on a regular basis, where possible so that if you are away on holiday or unable to take care of your fish for whatever reason, you can be confident that your fishy friends are going to be well taken care of in your absence.
+By thinking about the care of your fish well before you are likely to be absent, you can rest assured that they are in good hands while you are away.

 5. Familiarise yourself with the main illnesses and diseases that your fish may be subject to.
 There is a host of information available to you and our friendly in-store teams are always happy to help and advice.
 Find out more about Fish health here and keep an eye out in the New Year for our helpful guide covering all common fish illnesses and diseases.

-Make yourself a fish heath first aid kit that covers treatments for the most common diseases so that you can recognise and treat symptoms as soon as they present.
-Our exclusive range of AquaCare treatments and medications offers a wide range of excellent products to strengthen and protect your livestock including: Anti-Fluke and Wormer, Anti-Fungus and White Spot treatment, Anti-Ulcer and Finrot treatment, Anti-Parasite treatment, Anti-Internal Bacteria treatment Swimbladder Treatment and even a General Tonic to help keep pathogens under control before illness and disease present.
+Make yourself a fish health first aid kit that covers treatments for the most common diseases so that you can recognise and treat symptoms as soon as they present.
+Our exclusive range of AquaCare treatments and medications offers a wide range of excellent products to strengthen and protect your livestock including Anti-Fluke and Wormer, Anti-Fungus and White Spot treatment, Anti-Ulcer and Finrot treatment, Anti-Parasite treatment, Anti-Internal Bacteria treatment Swimbladder Treatment and even a General Tonic to help keep pathogens under control before illness and disease present.

 Depending on the size of your aquarium and the number of fishes you have, consider having separate ‘hospital’ or quarantine tank with its own sponge filtration system, an air pump and stone, a heater, dim lighting, a small artificial plant, and no gravel.
-Something like the AquaTropic 65 LED Aquarium would work well for this although there are cheaper alternatives available.
+Something like the AquaTropic Home 60 Aquarium would work well for this although there are cheaper alternatives available.
 This is useful in treating sick fish.
 This type of tank can also be used to keep your new fish in quarantine for two weeks before you put them in with your existing fish in their tank.

 6. Be patient with your hobby.
 Give your pond or aquarium time to settle and establish when you make changes to your set-up and don't fiddle unnecessarily as this can disrupt the delicate ecosystem evolving in your tank or pond.